StuyCSDojo/dojo-docs/docs/source/developer_environment/preparing_environment.rst

 * Allows you to test for compatibility with newer libraries without breaking current products

 If you installed Anaconda Python, you can skip the installation step.
-Otherwise, run the following command in the command prompt or powershell:
+Otherwise, run the following command in the command prompt or Powershell:
 ::

    C:\Users\Username> pip install virtualenv